PPNG06/WebAssemblyInterpreterCpp/docs/IMPLEMENTATION.md

 ## Known Limitations & Future Work

-- Import kinds other than functions (memories, tables, globals) are not yet implemented.
-Modules requiring those imports will fail during instantiation.
+- The builtin WASI surface is intentionally tiny: only `fd_write` and `proc_exit` are registered out of the box.
+Modules that rely on args/env, clocks, randomness, or filesystem calls must be paired with host callbacks supplied by the embedder. `proc_exit` surfaces as a trap so hosts can decide how to propagate exit codes.
 - SIMD, GC/typed function references, tail calls, and memory64 remain unsupported.
 These features are outside the current test-driven scope and will trap if encountered.
-- `wasi_snapshot_preview1.proc_exit` surfaces as a trap.
-Embedders that expect silent termination should intercept that trap and translate it to their own control flow.
-- Bulk table initialisation opcodes (`table.init`, `elem.drop`) are currently
+- Declarative element segments and their bulk table operators are still on the
-  stubbed out and will trap until the interpreter grows support for declarative segments.
+  backlog: `table.init` and `elem.drop` intentionally trap until that support lands.
-- Multi-memory modules are rejected once they require imports; the executor currently assumes a single linear memory when exposing `Interpreter::memory`.
+- `Interpreter::memory()` exposes only the first linear memory.
+Additional memories can still be imported or defined, but hosts need explicit exported helpers to access them.

 These constraints are documented so subsequent increments can tackle them with clear expectations.